bahrus/xtal-sip/README.md

 <link
     rel-ish="preload"
     as="document"
+    href="//myIoTServerRunningFromMyMicrowaveOven.com/npm/{0}-{1}/{0}-{1}.html"
-    href="//myIoTServerRunningFromMyMicrowaveOven.com/npm/{0}-{1}/{0}-{1}.html" data-tags="paper-checkbox,paper-input,paper-button,iron-input">
+    data-tags="paper-checkbox,paper-input,paper-button,iron-input">
 >
 ```

 ## Preemptive loading

-By default, xtal-sip doesn't actually add the live import tag to the header until it actually spots such a tag in the live markup.
+By default, xtal-sip doesn't add the live import tag to the header until it actually spots such a tag in the live markup.
 This allows us to stay on the conservative side and only load what's really needed.

 However, if preemptive loading is desired, add the data-preemptive attribute: